allenai/vampire/README.md

 Then run VAMPIRE:

 ```
-$ python -m scripts.train -c ./training_config/vampire.jsonnet -s ./model_logs/vampire -e VAMPIRE --device -1
+$ python -m scripts.train -c ./training_config/vampire.jsonnet -s ./model_logs/vampire -e VAMPIRE -d -1
 ```

-To run on a GPU, run with `--device 0` (or any other available GPU device number)
+To run on a GPU, run with `-d 0` (or any other available GPU device number)

 This command will output model_logs at `./model_logs/vampire` from the training config `./training_config/vampire.jsonnet`.

-For convenience, you can run the train script with the `--override` flag to remove the previous experiment at the same serialization directory.
+For convenience, we include the `-o` (`--override`) flag to remove the previous experiment at the same serialization directory.

 ## Inspect topics learned

 During training, we output the learned topics after each epoch in the serialization directory.
-Check out the `best_epoch` field in `metrics.json`, and then look at the corresponding epoch file in `model_logs/vampire/topics/`.
+Check out the `best_epoch` field in `metrics.json`, which corresponds to when NPMI is highest during training, and then look at the corresponding epoch file in `model_logs/vampire/topics/`.

 ## Use VAMPIRE with downstream classifier